norlove/Cymbal-Cyber---BQ-Continuous-Queries-ADK-Demo/README.md

 **Rough instructions:**
 1. Create a BigQuery dataset named Cymbal_Cyber
-2. Create a BigQuery table named user_access_events for where the raw network access logs will be streamed to.
+2. Create a BigQuery table named `user_access_events` for where the raw network access logs will be streamed to.
 [DDL to create the table](https://paste.googleplex.com/5487041932558336)
-3. Create a BigQuery table named firewall_events for where the network connection and firewall access logs will be streamed to.
+3. Create a BigQuery table named `firewall_events` for where the network connection and firewall access logs will be streamed to.
 [DDL to create the table](https://paste.googleplex.com/4669948563685376)
-4. Create a BigQuery table named entity_info_dim for the dimensional mapping table for the continuous query JOIN.
-[DDL to create the table](https://paste.googleplex.com/6507921336434688)
-5. Create a BigQuery table named false_positives for the logged false positives from ADK.
+4. Create a BigQuery table named `false_positives` for the logged false positives from ADK.
 [DDL](https://paste.googleplex.com/4790561718140928)
-6. Create a BigQuery table named escalations for the logged escalations from ADK.
+5. Create a BigQuery table named `escalations` for the logged escalations from ADK.
 [DDL](https://paste.googleplex.com/6624169516859392)
-7. Create a BigQuery remote connection for the object tables named continuous-query-vertex-ai-connection
+6. Create a BigQuery remote connection for the object tables named continuous-query-vertex-ai-connection
    - Add some example screenshots, a screenshot for each individual user in the benign and malicious notebooks.
 The file names are the user names.
-8. Create a BigQuery objects table named screenshots_object_table.
+7. Create a BigQuery objects table named screenshots_object_table.
 [DDL](https://paste.googleplex.com/4785895127121920)
-9. Create a BigQuery view on top of the object table named user_screenshots_view.
+8. Create a BigQuery view on top of the object table named user_screenshots_view.
 [DDL](https://paste.googleplex.com/6684533134721024)
    - Query this view to make sure it all works by supplying a user name
-10. Create a Service Account which will be leveraged to basically orchestrate the full demo.
+9. Create a Service Account which will be leveraged to basically orchestrate the full demo.
 You'll use this throughout the demo.
 I haven't verified permissions but they should include the following roles
    - BigQuery Connection User
    - BigQuery Data Editor
    - BigQuery Data Viewer